gracee-chen/AC215_StyleMe/README.md

 ## Known Issues and Limitations

+This section documents known limitations and issues that users may encounter during deployment or operation, along with recommended workarounds.

-### Current Limitations
+### Limitations and Known Issues

 1. **GPU Requirements**: Model training requires NVIDIA GPU with CUDA support.
 Training jobs will fail on CPU-only nodes.
+GPU nodes may not be available in all regions - verify GPU quota and availability before deployment.

-2. **Storage**: The PersistentVolumeClaim uses the default storage class.
+2. **Storage Configuration**: The PersistentVolumeClaim uses the default storage class.
 For production, consider using NFS or other `ReadWriteMany` storage for shared access.

-3. **Background Removal**: The background removal feature is currently excluded from production deployment and test coverage as it's not actively used in the core workflow.
+PVCs may fail to bind if the storage class doesn't support the requested access mode.

-4. **Test Coverage**: While we achieve 91.30% coverage on tested modules, the following are intentionally excluded:
+3. **Test Coverage**: While we achieve 91.30% coverage on tested modules, the following are intentionally excluded:
    - `bg_removal` directory (not used in production)
    - `inference_service.py` (tested via integration/E2E tests)
    - `model_training.py` (requires GPU, tested with mocks)